VM101400/New-Repo/devTinder/src/homework.md

 - Create PasswordHash using bcrypt.hash & save the user is excrupted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET/Profile API and check if you get the cookie back
+- install jsonwebtoken
+- In Login API, after email and password validation, create a JWT token and send it to user in cookies.
+- read the cookies inside your profile API and find the logged in user.
+- userAuth Middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days.
+- Create a userSchema method to getJWT();
+- Create a userSchema method to comparepassword(passwordInputByUser);